LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 123
 ```

-The quoting system can be easily exploited to tell the system that some
+This system is used to easily specify that some particular operations (e.g.,
-operations (e.g., heavy computations) are going to be executed on the remotes.
+heavy computations) are going to be executed on the remotes.

+To illustrate the difference between quoted and non-quoted code, the following
-For example, this code generates a huge random matrix locally and sends it to
+code generates a huge random matrix locally and sends it to the worker, which
-the worker, which may not be desired (the data transfer takes precious time):
+may not be desired (the data transfer takes a lot of precious time):

 ```julia
 julia> save_at(2, :mtx, randn(1000, 1000))
 ```

-On the remote, this may have been executed as something like
+On the remote worker `2`, this will be executed as something like
 `mtx = [0.384478, 0.763806, -0.885208, …]` .

 If you quote the parameter, it is not going to be evaluated on the main worker,
 but rather goes unevaluated and "packed" as an expression to the remote, which
-unpacks and evaluates it for itself.
-The data transfer is thus minimized:
+unpacks and evaluates it by itself:

 ```julia
 julia> save_at(2, :mtx, :(randn(1000,1000)))
 ```

+The data transfer is minimized to a few-byte expression `randn(1000,1000)`.
+On
-On the remote, this is executed properly as `mtx = randn(1000, 1000)`.
-This is
+the remote, this is executed properly as `mtx = randn(1000, 1000)`.

-useful if handling large data -- you can easily load giant datasets to the
+This is useful for handling large data -- you can easily load giant datasets to
-workers without the risk that all data are loaded at your computer, likely
+the workers without hauling all the data through your computer; very likely
-causing an out-of-memory trouble.
+also decreasing the risk of out-of-memory problems.

-The same applies for receiving the data -- you can let some of the workers
+The same principle applies for receiving the data -- you can let some of the workers
 compute a very hard function and download it as follows:

 ```julia